a-m-andrushko/PwZN/README.md

 ⋅ _Project7_ -- Simulation of SIR (Susceptible, Infected, Removed) epidemic simulation using _NumPy_ and _SciPy_, and animating with _matplotlib_;

-⋅ _Project8_ -- Solving harmonic oscillator equations analytically with SymPy.
+⋅ _Project8_ -- Solving harmonic oscillator equations analytically with SymPy;

+⋅ _Project9_ -- Dynamic visualisation of SIR epidemic simulation with Bokeh.